DragonSenses/Algorithms/LeetCode/70-climbing-stairs/problem.md

 ### **Space Complexity**: `O(1)`

 - **Fixed Space**: The algorithm uses a fixed amount of extra space to store the constants \( \sqrt{5} \), \( \phi \), and \( \psi \).
 No additional space is required that grows with the input size `n`, making the space complexity constant, `O(1)`.

+# Binet's Method Approach

+Binet's method efficiently computes the number of ways to climb stairs using matrix exponentiation, achieving logarithmic time complexity and constant space complexity.